 Benches are not a part of attachment; rather, they are sold individually.

 Most trainers can adapt to leg developers and preacher curl attachment, and they are sold separately, too.

 This is one of the essential specs that buyers should consider.
 You need to be cautious about the warranty when purchasing a functional trainer.
-The longer warranty is better.
+A longer warranty is better.